cs-24-pt-10-01/thor/README.md

 sudo modprobe msr
 ```

-Then, run the Thor server on Linux by executing the following command:
+Then, run the Thor server on Linux by executing the following command in the main directory:

 ```bash
 sudo ./target/release/thor-server